stijnvc/holo-alfa/README.md

 * Editing the About, Contact and Archive page.
 * Adding or removing pages from the navigation.
 This can be done in `\_includes\navigation.html`.
+* The "thanks" page after a message has been send through the contact page: `thanks.md`
 * The gradient on cover images: `\_includes\gradient.css` (this is explained in `_config.yml`).

 Also make sure to replace the placeholder favicons and the `\img\og-image.jpg` with your own.